Leonardo 13 February 2019

-Based on its 60-year experience in the pilot training sector, Leonardo's Aircraft Division has created an integrated training system that is able to easily move pilots up from primary trainers to latest generation fighter aircraft.
+Based on its 60-year experience in the pilot training sector, Leonardo's Aircraft Division has created an integrated training system that is able to easily move pilots up from basic trainers to latest generation fighter aircraft.

 The optimal balance between real flying experience and appropriate simulation brings costs down without compromising the quality of training, allowing the new M-345s to generate a greater number of training missions compared to the aircraft currently in service.

 One of the simulators of the M-345's integrated training system

 The M-345 was conceived right from the start as the heart of the advanced integrated training system, which includes all ground-based training aids, including a complete mission simulator and an integrated system for logistical support.

 The presence of the onboard Embedded Tactical Training Simulation (ETTS) system, based on that offered in the well-proven M-346 aircraft, is fundamental.
 This system is capable of simulating the most appropriate tactical scenario based on training needs, making allied or enemy forces appear, simulating the functioning of onboard sensors that are not actually present or weapons.
 Pilots are immersed in an environment known as LVC, which seamlessly combines flying aircraft (Live), flight simulated aircraft (Virtual) with other virtual allied or enemy forces (Constructive).